collective/volto-hydra/README.md

 ### Comment syntax (TODO)

-If you can't easily modify the markup you can use the altetrnative comment synatx to specify which elements are editable.
+If you can't easily modify the markup you can use the alternative comment syntax to specify which elements are editable.
-Use css selectors to specify which elements are editible.
+Use css selectors to specify which elements are editable.
 The selectors are applied just to the following element.

 e.g.
 ``` html